-Also relevant to this issue is the comparison of observational data.
-In order to evaluate the observational data, we compare them with the results of numerical modeling.
-Values of TOC were calculated by two three-dimensional atmospheric chemistry models, which take into account observed variations of meteorological parameters based on re analysis of the measurement results through using reanalysis for the prognostic variables temperature, vorticity, divergence and surface pressure, in two different ways.
-We performed simulations with the chemistry-climate model (CCM) EMAC (ECHAM/MESSy Atmospheric Chemistry model) (EMAC, Jöckel et al., 2006) applying a nudging technique using the ERA-Interim reanalysis (Dee et al., 2011), and with the Russian State Hydrometeorological university chemistry-transport model (RSHU CTM) using directly the meteorological fields of the ERA-Interim or MERRA reanalysis (Smyshlyaev et al., 2017).
-The motivation for using two different models is to try to assess on the one hand the impact of the interactive coupling between physical dynamical and chemical processes available in the CCM relatively, and on the other hand the impact of the given offline meteorological data using reanalysis fields linked to chemical and transport processes used in the CTM.
-In addition, the models have different spatial resolution, which makes it possible to estimate the effect of model resolution on the comparison with the observations related to the local points.
+In order to evaluate the observational data, we compare them with results of numerical modelling.
+Values of TOC were calculated by two three-dimensional atmospheric chemistry models, which take into account observed variations of meteorological parameters through using reanalysis for the prognostic variables temperature, vorticity, divergence and surface pressure, in two different ways.
+We performed simulations with the chemistry-climate model (CCM) 130 ECHAM/MESSy Atmospheric Chemistry model (EMAC, Jöckel et al., 2006) applying a nudging technique using the ERA-Interim reanalysis (Dee et al., 2011), and with the Russian State Hydrometeorological university chemistry-transport model (RSHU CTM) using directly the meteorological fields of the ERA-Interim or MERRA reanalysis (Smyshlyaev et al., 2017).
+The motivation for using two different models is to assess on the one hand the impact of the interactive coupling between dynamical and chemical processes available in the CCM, and on the other hand the impact of the given offline 135 meteorological reanalysis fields linked to chemical and transport processes used in the CTM.
+In addition, the models have different spatial resolutions, which makes it possible to estimate the effect of model resolution on the comparison with the observations related to the local points.

 The EMAC model is a numerical chemistry and climate simulation system that includes tropospheric and middle atmosphere processes (Jöckel et al., 2010).
 It uses the second version of the Modular Earth Submodel System (MESSy2).
-The core atmospheric model is the 5th generation European Centre Hamburg general circulation model (ECHAM5, Roeckner et al. 2006).
-The core model, ECHAM5, uses a spectral transform technique, the so-called T-value indicating the degree of triangular spectral truncation.
-For the present study, we applied EMAC (ECHAM5 version 5.3.02, MESSy version 2.52) in T42 resolution; i.e., with a spherical truncation of T42 (corresponding to a quadratic grid of 2.8 x 2.8 degrees, respectively, in latitude and longitude).
+140 The core atmospheric model is the 5th generation European Centre Hamburg general circulation model (ECHAM5, Roeckner et al. 2006).
+The core model ECHAM5 uses a spectral transform technique, the so-called T-value indicating the degree of triangular spectral truncation.
+For the present study, we applied EMAC (ECHAM5 version 5.3.02, MESSy version 2.52) in T42 resolution, i.e. with a spherical truncation of T42 (corresponding to a quadratic grid of 2.8 x 2.8 degrees, respectively, in

+145 latitude and longitude).
 Vertically, the model resolves the troposphere, stratosphere and lower mesosphere (39 hybrid levels from the surface up to 0.01 hPa, about 80 km).
-As mentioned We we applied a Newtonian relaxation technique

-(Nudging) to our model simulation with the help of the ERA-INTERIM reanalysis data set (Dee et al., 2011) to improve consistence between the simulated and observed temperature and wind fields responsible for the dynamical impact on ozone distribution.
-A detailed description of the EMAC model and its applications can be found in (Righi et al., 2015, Virolainen et al., 2016) Jöckel et al. (2010), Righi et al. (2015), or Virolainen et al. (2016).
+As mentioned we applied a Newtonian relaxation technique (Nudging) to our model simulation with the help of the ERA-INTERIM reanalysis data set (Dee et al., 2011) to improve consistence between the simulated and observed temperature and wind fields responsible for the dynamical impact on ozone distribution.
+A detailed description of the EMAC model and its applications can be found in Jöckel et al. (2010), Righi et al. (2015), or Virolainen et al. (2016).
+150

 The global RSHU CTM is based on the Institute of Numerical Mathematics and Russian State Hydrometeorological University (INM RAS - RSHU) CCM (Galin et al., 2007), but meteorological fields are not calculated but specified from the ERA-INTERIM or Modern-Era Retrospective Analysis for Research and Applications (MERRA) (Rienecker et al., 2011) reanalyzes.
-The use of different reanalysis data made it possible to compare their effect on the observed short-period variability of the ozone content at the observation stations under in this study.
-The RSHU CTM has 5 x 4 degrees horizontal resolution in longitude by latitude and 31 vertical sigma levels from the surface up to approximately 60 km.
+The use of different reanalysis data made it possible to compare their effect on the observed short-period variability of the ozone content at the observation stations in this study.
+The RSHU CTM has 5 x 4 degrees horizontal 155 resolution in longitude by latitude and 31 vertical sigma levels from the surface up to approximately 60 km.
 The distribution of the oxygen, hydrogen, nitrogen, chlorine, bromine and carbon gases are calculated in the manner described by Smyshlyaev et al. (1998).
 PSCs formation and evolution is taken into account according to Smyshlyaev et al. (2010).